Search other topics…

 Trouble sleeping can really mess with your day-to-day life.
 You might lie awake for hours, or wake up way too early, feeling drained.

-It's not about taking pills; instead, it helps you change the way you think and act around sleep.
+CBT-I is a form of therapy that aims to help change the way people think and act around sleep.
 This approach targets the habits and worries that keep you from getting good rest.

 What is Cognitive Behavioral Therapy for Insomnia (CBT-I)?